SMI/StructuredReports/doc/umls_metathesaurus.md

 * MTH - only has 1 child concept, fully expands to 2 children
 * SNOMED - has 16 child concepts, fully expands to 2283 children
 * both - same 16 child concepts, fully expands to 8075 children

-There are two types of parent/child relationship:
-* Broader/Narrower
-* Parent/Child

-Honghan thinks only Narrower is needed but the UMLS people say:
-* RB/RN are generally used when the relations are not part of a broader hierarchy.
-* PAR/CHD relations are generally part of a hierarchy.
-There may be some exceptions to this.

 The option `--chd` can be used to disable the inclusion of Child relations, as the default is to include them.